banner

 The final year of university is the pinnacle of academic life and the starting point of a career.
 Many students believe they can start looking for jobs after graduation, but research data indicates that this idea carries significant risks.

-Taking 2024 as an example, official and various statistical data show that about 50% of recent graduates find full-time jobs within 6 months after graduation, which also means that the proportion of students receiving job offers before graduation is around 50%.
-More importantly, graduates who receive offers in advance generally have higher starting salaries than those who start job hunting after graduation, although the specific percentage has not been disclosed, it is estimated to be about 10%-20% higher.
+For example, in 2024, official and various statistical data show that about 50% of recent graduates find full-time jobs within six months after graduation, which also means that the proportion of students receiving job offers before graduation is around 50%.
+More importantly, graduates who secure offers in advance generally have higher starting salaries than those who start job hunting after graduation, although the specific percentage has not been disclosed, it is estimated to be about 10%-20% higher.

-The Scientific Basis for Job Search Success: Four-Stage Progressive Model#
+The Scientific Basis for Job Hunting Success: A Four-Stage Progressive Model#

-A successful job search process follows a gradual progression.
-Based on career development theory and successful case analysis, we divide the job search process before graduation into four key stages:
+A successful job hunting process follows a gradual progression.
+Based on career development theory and successful case analysis, we divide the job hunting process before graduation into four key stages:

-- Preparation Stage (February-March): Perfecting job materials and skills
+3. Preparation Stage (February-March): Refining job materials and skills

-The scientific basis for this phased approach is that it aligns with human learning and adaptation cognitive patterns, avoiding the high pressure and low efficiency issues of concentrated job searching.
+The scientific basis for this phased approach lies in its alignment with human learning and adaptation cognitive patterns, avoiding the high pressure and low efficiency issues of concentrated job hunting.

 Stage One: Research and Planning Period (October-November)#